vordimous/zilla-docs/src/how-tos/amazon-msk/production.md

 ### Subscribe via AWS Marketplace

-The Aklivity Public MSK Proxy is [available](http://aws.amazon.com/marketplace/pp/B09HKJ54CX) through the AWS Marketplace.
-You can skip this step if you have already subscribed to Aklivity Private MSK Proxy via AWS Marketplace.
+The Zilla Plus (Public MSK Proxy) is [available](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) through the AWS Marketplace.
+You can skip this step if you have already subscribed to Zilla Plus (Private MSK Proxy) via AWS Marketplace.

-To get started, visit the Proxy's Marketplace [Product Page](http://aws.amazon.com/marketplace/pp/B09HKJ54CX) and `Subscribe` to the offering.
+To get started, visit the Proxy's Marketplace [Product Page](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) and `Subscribe` to the offering.

 ::: info
-You should now see `Aklivity Public MSK Proxy` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
+You should now see `Zilla Plus (Public MSK Proxy)` listed in your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace).
 :::

 ## Create the Server Certificate